drtamermansour/horse_trans/README.md

 ============================
 You can add them to your hubs on UCSC using these URLs:

--  Tophat2 followed by Non guided Cufflinks/Cuffmerge:
-https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_TopNonGuidCuff.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_TopNonGuidCuff.txt)
--  Tophat2 followed by Non guided Cufflinks/Cuffmerge (The unfiltered version): https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_TNGCuffUnfilt.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_TNGCuffUnfilt.txt)
--  Adding UTRs to the coding transcripts: https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_TopCuffmerge_TD.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_TopCuffmerge_TD.txt)
 -  Publically avaliable assemblies https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_public_assemblies.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_public_assemblies.txt)
+-  Unfileterd : Intial transcriptome assembly was done using Non guided Cufflinks and Cuffmerge to all samples.
+This hub provides access to the initial tissue spcific assemblies as well as a cuffmerge version of all input tissues https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_TNGCuffUnfilt.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_TNGCuffUnfilt.txt)
+- Filtered Horse transcriptome: Four stages of filtertion were required to remove likely pre-mRNA and erroneous transcripts to produce what we call the refined transcriptome.
+Finally the refined transcriptome was combined with NCBI and ENSEMBL annotations with removal of redundant transcripts producing the merged transcrpitome.
+This track provide access to all these versions.
+https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_filteredTrans.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_filteredTrans.txt)
+-  Tissue specific transcriptome: https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_tissueSpecific.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_tissueSpecific.txt)

 <!---
 -  Diginorm followed by refGTFguided Tophat2 then refGTFguided Cufflinks https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_rawdigi_TopCuff.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_rawdigi_TopCuff.txt)